Duchy of Aquitaine: Early history

 Gallia Aquitania fell under Visigothic rule in the 5th century.
 It was conquered by the Franks under Clovis I in 507, as a result of the Battle of Vouillé.
 During the 6th and early 7th century, it was under direct rule of Frankish kings, divided between the realms of Childebert II and Guntram in the Treaty of Andelot of 587.
-Under Chlothar II, Aquitaine was again integral part of Francia, but after Chlothar's death in 628, his heir Dagobert I granted a subkingdom in southern Aquitaine to his younger brother Charibert II.
+Under Chlothar II, Aquitaine was again an integral part of Francia, but after Chlothar's death in 629, his heir Dagobert I granted a subkingdom in southern Aquitaine to his younger brother Charibert II.
 This subkingdom, consisting of Gascony and the southern fringe of Aquitaine proper, is conventionally known as "Aquitaine" and forms the historical basis for the later duchy.

 Charibert campaigned successfully against the Basques, but after his death in 632, they revolted again, in 635 subdued by an army sent by Dagobert (who was at the same time forced to deal with a rebellion in Brittany).

-The duchy of Aquitaine as a quasi-independent realm within the Frankish empire established itself during the second half of the 7th century, certainly by 700 under Odo the Great.
+The duchy of Aquitaine established itself as a quasi-independent realm within the Frankish empire during the second half of the 7th century, certainly by 700 under Odo the Great.
 The first duke is on record under the name of Felix, and as having ruled from about 660.
 As his successor, Lupus held loose ties with the Frankish kings, ruling autonomously (princeps).
 Odo succeeded Lupus in 700 and signed a peace treaty with Charles Martel.
 He inflicted on the Moors a crushing defeat at the Battle of Toulouse in 721.

 However, Charles Martel coveted the southern realm, crossed the Loire in 731 and looted much of Aquitaine.
 Odo engaged the Franks in battle, but lost and came out weakened.
 Soon after this battle, in 732, the Moors raided Vasconia and Aquitaine as far north as Poitiers and defeated Odo twice near Bordeaux.
 Odo saw no option but to invoke the aid of Charles Martel and pledge allegiance to the Frankish prince.